carteraspear/playdate/README.md

 # React + TypeScript + Vite

-I dunno what this is yet
+this will be an app for scheduling